- The COVID-19 pandemic slowed down the spring market, but this winter’s market appears to be hotter than ever.

 A snapshot of our local market

 First, let’s look at what home sellers are experiencing across our 13-county metro area.
-According to the Minneapolis Area Association of REALTORS® (MAAR), local home prices have been on the rise for 44 consecutive months.
-In October, metro-area homes sold for a median price of $218,000 — a year-over-year increase of nearly 5 percent.
+According to the Northstar MLS, local home prices have been steadily rising over the last year.
+In November 2020, metro-area homes sold for a median price of $302,500 — a year-over-year increase of 8%

 Selling a luxury home this winter

 Over the last year, luxury home prices in the Twin Cities metro have been hovering between $625,000-630,000.
 Meanwhile, the days on market for these homes has fallen from 46 days to 34 days over the same period of time.